lycutter/CLIP/README.md

-# code for retrain the clip on my own dataset
+# code for retraining the clip on my own dataset